 - We will not require any proof of medical treatment, we trust competitors to select the category most appropriate for their performance.

 - Transphobic behaviour will not be tolerated.
 Edgelords will not be tolerated.

 - However, we are open to constructive feedback.
 We don’t have all the answers and we recognise that this is not necessarily the perfect solution, so we are open to ideas and suggestions on how we can improve in the future.

-- Within the Thunder and Lightning categories there will be a ‘Advanced’ or ‘Intermediate’ level (previously A and B races) which will help us seed the final races in groups according to ability.
+- Within the Thunder and Lightning categories there will be a ‘A’ or ‘B’ level which will help us seed the final races in groups according to ability.